luisggois/magazine/README.md

 # Magazine

-Magazine is a Restful Web Service intended as a micro-service for a bigger application.
+Magazine is a restful web service.
 The service enables authenticated users to interact with publications related to that magazine.
 Interaction is limited to their authorization role.